PelionIoT/mbed-cloud-sdk-python/README.md

 # Mbed Cloud SDK for Python

-The `mbed-cloud-sdk` gives developers access to the full Mbed suite using Python.
+The `mbed-cloud-sdk` gives developers access to the full Arm [Mbed](https://docs.mbed.com/) suite using Python.

 ## Prerequisites